olasson/Term3-P2-CarND-Capstone/README.md

 </p>

 This node has the following topics (ros buses) as inputs:
 * `/base_waypoints`: Contains all waypoints along the track.
 These are published to the car only once at program start.
-This node is also responsibe for decelerating the cars path when approaching a read light.
 * `/obstacle_waypoint`: Contains the waypoint positions of obstacles.
 Not used in this project, since the simulator does not contain obstacles.
 * `/traffic_waypoint`: Contains the waypoints where the car should stop when detecting traffic lights.
 * `/current_pose`: Contains the current position of the car.
 This informations comes from the simulator itself.